 During our trek, mules will accompany us to carry most of our things, including all the camping gear.
 Each passenger is allowed 15 pounds/7 kilos of personal items which will be carried by the mules.
-Such items would include warm clothing for camping, toiletries, etc. During the day you’ll be using a your daypack and will just need to carry water, snacks, rain gear, and a layer for changing weather conditions.
-Of course most people also carry a camera.
+Such items would include warm clothing for camping, toiletries, etc. During the day you’ll be using your daypack and will just need to carry water, snacks, rain gear, and a layer for changing weather conditions.
+Of course, most people also carry a camera.

 One should come well prepared for outdoor activity.
 A list of things to bring would include:

-It is best to bring from home such items as prescription meds, eyewear and care, unusual film and camera batteries.
+It is best to bring from home such items as prescription medications, eyewear and care, unusual film and camera batteries.
 Please make sure to bring all used batteries back home with you to recycle!

 Rain is possible at any time of year, especially in high mountains and cloud forest, and one should always be prepared for temperatures ranging from 35° to 85° Fahrenheit / 2° to 30° Celsius, and for extremes of sun and the possibility of rain.
 The climate in sites we will visit is as follows: